CommonRoad/commonroad-drivability-checker/commonroad_dc/costs/tr_costs/README.md

 ## Key References

 - M. Althoff, M. Koschi, and S. Manzinger.
-“CommonRoad: Composable Bench- marks for Motion Planning on Roads.”
+“CommonRoad: Composable Bench marks for Motion Planning on Roads.”
 In: Proc. of the IEEE Intelligent Vehicles Symposium.
 2017, pp. 719–726.